-[COMMENT: This ordinance separates standards for landmarks and historic districts, for ease of reference.
+[COMMENT: This ordinance separates standards for landmarks and historic districts, for greater ease of reference.
 Section 41.17 spells out standards for issuing "certificates of appropriateness" related to historic districts.
-Note that these standards are district-specific, and may be somewhat different for each district.
+Note that these standards are districtspecific, and may vary within and between districts.
 This draft eliminates confusing general standards that do not tie back to applicable district-specific standards, because each district is different.
 Certificates of appropriateness for landmarks in historic districts must comply with s.
 41.16 as well as s.
 41.17.
+This ordinance clarifies that demolitions may not be justified by conditions caused by the owner's malfeasance or neglect.